snovaisg/ICD-Mappings/README.md

 Below are some examples on how to use this tool.

 ## Mapper
-This class allows you to map codes between ontologies.
+This class allows you to map between ontologies.

 ```python
 from icdmappings import Mapper